docs/open-reusables/README.md

 * To copy a [Liquid tag](https://shopify.github.io/liquid/tags/control-flow/), such as the reference to a reusable or variable:

-   Click inside a reusable or variable to place the cursor there, then press:
+   Click inside the tag to place the cursor there, then press:

    **Mac**: <kbd>control</kbd> + <kbd>command</kbd> + <kbd>c</kbd>